arthbraveheart/markdowns/new_one_en.md

 ## Summary

 Data Scientist with strong expertise in mathematics, exploratory data analysis, ETL process automation, data modeling, and visualization using tools like Python, SQL, Power BI, and PostgreSQL.
-Specialized in web scraping, CRM optimization, and delivering actionable reports.
+Specialized in web scraping, CRM optimization, and delivering actionable reports and business strategies.
 Passionate about deepening knowledge in machine learning, big data, and cloud solutions to generate impactful insights.

 ## Professional Experience